January 31, 2026 (2mo ago) — last updated April 2, 2026 (1d ago)

 How long does recovery take?

 There’s no fixed timeline.
 Some people feel better in weeks with rest and boundary changes; others need months.
-Focus on consistent small steps and celebrate the small wins.
+Focus on consistent small steps and celebrate progress.

 Can I recover without quitting my job?